cosmos/cosmos-sdk/docs/core/baseapp.md

 The state flow for `DeliverTx` is nearly identical to `CheckTx` except state transitions occur on the `deliverState` and messages in a transaction are executed.
 Similarly to `CheckTx`, state transitions occur on a doubly cache-wrapped state -- `deliverState`.
 Successful message execution results in writes being committed to `deliverState`.
+Note, if message execution fails, state transitions from the AnteHandler are persisted.

 ![DeliverTx](./baseapp_state-deliver_tx.png)